1: What is the Atacama Crossing (Chile)?

 |2: ||Is the Atacama Crossing an ultramarathon, adventure race, expedition race or other extreme race?|

-The Atacama Crossing is part of the 4 Deserts series that is organized by RacingThePlanet.
+The Atacama Crossing is part of the 4 Deserts Race Series.
 We like to think of the 4 Deserts as its own unique category or genre.
 The events do not fit into the classic definitions of ultramarathon, adventure race or expedition race.
 Instead, we call the 4 Deserts self-supported rough country footraces.

 3: What is the format of the Atacama Crossing?